makrai/notes/jastrzebski2002-break-even-optim-traj-dnn.md

 # Abstract

-* The early phase of training of deep neural networks is critical for their
+* The early phase of training of deep neural networks is critical
   * we study how the hyperparameters of stochastic gradient descent (SGD) used in the early phase of training affect the rest of the optimization traject
 * there is a "break-even" point on this trajectory,